DecisionsDev/decisions-on-kafka/Readme.md

 * IBM Operational Decision Manager 8.9.2
 * Apache Maven 3

-## Starting Kafka infrastructure
-Starting the Kafka servers:
-* Make sure that you have Kafka installed, and start Kafka by launching zookeeper and Kafka-server.
+## Before starting
 * Clone the project repository from github:

   ```$ git clone --branch=delivery git@github.ibm.com:MYattara/decisions-on-kafka.git```
 * In the pom file, set the property `<ibm.odm.install.dir></ibm.odm.install.dir>` with your ODM installation directory.
 For example: `<ibm.odm.install.dir>C:\ODM8920</ibm.odm.install.dir>`

+## Starting Kafka infrastructure

+Starting the Kafka servers:
+* Make sure that you have Kafka installed, and start Kafka by launching zookeeper and Kafka-server.
 If you have a shell command line:
 * Create the Kafka topic for requests: